Pampas Grass: Growing Cortaderia Selloana In Gardens

 When it comes to insects and small mammals in the grass, it is more likely to house them than to be bothered by them – small rodents, flea beetles, and spider mites may make your pampas grass their stronghold, but nothing tries to eat it.

 This plant may occasionally be subject to helminthosporium leaf spot, but otherwise is disease-free.
 Early use of a fungicide to treat this will reduce the spread and prevent further leaf losses in your plant.

 Frequently Asked Questions

-Q: How do I prevent pampas grass seed spread?
+Q: How do you keep pampas grass fluffy?

 A: You can prune the plants that have the pampas grass colors you like and lay them in the sun on a dry day.
 They’ll plump up in that process.